jepunnerud/IT2810-project2/README.md

 We set up some tools at the start of the project:

 - Prettier to avoid merge conflicts due to formatting.
 - CI pipeline to avoid merging code with build or linting errors, or that is not formatted correctly.
+We also later included component and end-to-end tests in the pipeline to ensure only working code is merged.
 - Protection of the main branch to maintain integrity.

+## Universal design

+The website is designed with universal design in mind, allowing it to be used by individuals who rely on keyboard navigation.
+The entire site can be navigated using the keyboard, and all interactive elements are tabbable.
+This enables easy access for users who may not have the capability to use a touchpad or mouse.

+## Sustainable development

+### Reduced dependencies

+To improve performance and reduce package size, unnecessary dependencies have been removed from the project.
+This helps minimize loading times for users and makes the website more sustainable.

+### Code history and comments

+The code history is well-documented through meaningful commit messages.
+This provides a clear and understandable code history, crucial for straightforward future development of the website.
+Additionally, the code is self-explanatory, and where necessary, comments have been included to enhance understanding.

-### Design
+### Custom-built components

-- Extensive use of flexbox to ensure responsive design.
-- Use of Fuse.js library to implement fuzzy search since this would have taken too much time to implement on our own.
-- Conistent design throughout the whole website with reuse of components and colors, including dark mode.
+We have chosen not to use pre-built component libraries.
+This decision is based on the need to tailor components precisely to our specific requirements.
+Moreover, this choice significantly reduces package size, aligning with principles of sustainable development.

+## Global state management

+The website utilizes the React Context API (with the useContext hook) to manage global state.
+This allows for the sharing of state between different components.
+We used this to enable the user to choose between dark mode and light mode.
+By using useTheme() hook, components can easily access the global state, and thus be displayed either as dark or light mode.

-### Backend
+## Backend

 For the backend of our project, we have utilized the following technologies and libraries: